St. John's School (Texas): Athletics

 St. John's varsity athletic teams compete in the Southwest Preparatory Conference (SPC).
 St. John's offers sports in each of three seasons (fall, winter and spring).
 In the fall, it offers cheerleading, cross country, field hockey (girls only), football (boys only), and volleyball.
 In the winter, it offers basketball, cheerleading, soccer, swimming & diving, and wrestling (boys only).
 In the spring, it offers baseball (boys only), golf, lacrosse, softball (girls only), tennis, and track & field.

 In a tradition that began in 1951, St. John's plays its annual homecoming football game against crosstown rival The Kinkaid School at Rice Stadium.
+However, the location of the game has changed from Rice University to alternating between the two schools since 2025.

 Arts

 Students can participate in the arts in classes for academic credit, performing ensembles, and extracurricular organizations or performances.

 The oldest extracurricular arts organization at St. John's is Johnnycake, founded by first headmaster Alan Lake Chidsey in 1949, that originally produced and performed works written by Mr. Chidsey.
 Open to all Upper School students, Johnnycake provides opportunities in all aspects of theatrical production from technical crew to set and costume design to performance.

-The SJS Visual Arts Department hosts an annual Artist in Residence Program.
+The SJS Visual Arts Department has hosted an annual Artist in Residence Program since 2017.
 Over the course of the program the artist works with Lower, Middle and Upper School art students to create a designated project.
+Patrick Reiner 2017, Journey Allen 2018, Tess Doyle 2020.
+The 2022 Artist was Michael Temple.
 The 2023 Artist was Guadalupe Hernandez.

 The 2024 Artist was Amy C. Evans.

 The 2025 Artist was Rahul Mitra.